Tanaguru/RGAA3-2016/docs/Rule-1-3-1.md

 #### Set3

-All the elements of **Set1** identified neither as informative image, nor as decorative image by marker usage (see Notes for details about detection through marker)
+All the elements of **Set1** identified neither as informative image, nor as decorative image by marker usage (see Notes for details about detection through marker) and with a not empty alt attribute.

 ### Process